Coulometry: Determination of film thickness

 Coulometry can be used in the determination of the thickness of metallic coatings.
-This is performed by measuring the quantity of electricity needed to dissolve a well-defined area of the coating.
+This method is called surface coulometry and is performed by measuring the quantity of electricity needed to dissolve a well-defined area of the coating.
 The film thickness $\Delta$ is proportional to the constant current $i$, the molecular weight $M$ of the metal, the density $\rho$ of the metal, and the surface area $A$:

 The electrodes for this reaction are often platinum electrode and an electrode that relates to the reaction.
 For tin coating on a copper wire, a tin electrode is used, while a sodium chloride-zinc sulfate electrode would be used to determine the zinc film on a piece of steel.
 Special cells have been created to adhere to the surface of the metal to measure its thickness.
 These are basically columns with the internal electrodes with magnets or weights to attach to the surface.
 The results obtained by this coulometric method are similar to those achieved by other chemical and metallurgic techniques.

+Coulometry in Healthcare

+Determination of Chloride Levels

+A type of clinical chemistry is measuring chloride levels in blood samples through a Cotlove chloridometer.
+Kidneys are responsible for the reabsorption of chloride to maintain electrolyte homeostasis.
+Measuring chloride levels allows for electrolyte stability, without this feature diseases such as hyperchoremia and hypochloremia would be harder to detect leaving body functions compromised.

+Determination of Antioxidant Capacity in Human Blood

+Coulometry can be used to measure the total antioxidant capacity (TAC) in blood and plasma through electrogenerated bromide.
+A method was developed that used TAC blood sampled from patients with chronic renal disease going through hemodialysis to research changes in TAC levels that could then be applied in clinics.